thecodingmachine/graphqlite/docs/symfony-bundle-advanced.md

 The Symfony bundle comes with a number of features to ease the integration of GraphQLite in Symfony.

-## Login and logout mutations
+## Login and logout

-Out of the box, the GraphQLite bundle will expose a "login" and a "logout" mutation.
+Out of the box, the GraphQLite bundle will expose a "login" and a "logout" mutation as well as a "me" query (that returns the current user).

 If you need to customize this behaviour, you can edit the "graphqlite.security" configuration key.